Gorgon Barrow Island Net Conservation Benefits Fund

 The Board advertised for the first round of funding on 16 March 2011 and received 23 project proposals.
 Four projects were recommended to the Minister for environment and the first round of successful projects were approved by the Minister in February 2012.

-A second round of funding was advertised on 14 October 2015 and the project assessment process is underway.
+A second round of funding was advertised on 14 October 2015 and one additional project was approved along with the second stage of the Dirk Hartog Island project by the Minister in August 2016.

 Current NCB Projects

-- Dirk Hartog Island National Park Ecological Restoration Project (Department of Parks and Wildlife).
+- Dirk Hartog Island National Park Ecological Restoration Project (Department of Biodiversity Conservation and Attractions) [Stage 1 COMPLETED].

 - Conservation Systematics of the Western Pilbara Fauna (Western Australian Museum).

-- Pilbara Marine Conservation Project (CSIRO and The University of Western Australia).
+- Pilbara Marine Conservation Project (CSIRO and The University of Western Australia) [COMPLETED].

 - Decision Support System for Prioritising and Implementing Biosecurity on Western Australia’s Islands (James Cook University and the Department of Parks and Wildlife).